 The Money Purchase Annual Allowance (MPAA)

 Whether the MPAA applies depends on how you access your pension pot and there are some complicated rules around this.

 As a basic guide though, the main situations when you’ll trigger the MPAA are:

-- If you put your pension pot money into a flexi-access drawdown scheme and start to take income
+- if you put your pension pot money into a flexible income product (also known as pension drawdown) and start to take income

-And you won’t normally trigger it if you take:
+And you won’t normally trigger it if you:

-- A tax-free cash lump sum and buy a lifetime annuity that provides a guaranteed income for life that either stays level or increases A tax-free cash lump sum and put your pension pot into a flexi-access drawdown scheme but don’t take any income from it.
+- take a tax-free cash lump sum and buy a lifetime annuity that provides a guaranteed income for life that either stays level or increases